How to charge an extra-guest fee on Airbnb.

 By booking, you acknowledge this occupancy limit and the extra-guest

-unregistered overnight guest is documented during the stay.
+fee.
+If an unregistered overnight guest is documented during the stay,

 Full house-rules PDF free, no signup